 Western Mystics during and after the Renaissance tended to believe that the Universe, itself, was a manifestation of God.
 Everything in the Universe could be viewed as a symbol telling us something about God.
 In this way, for those who could understand the symbols, the Universe could be read like a book– a biography of God.
 The largely German strand of mysticism known as “Naturphilophie” contended that Nature is a living text-– one which can be deciphered via the use of analogies and correspondences.

 Paracelsus claimed we could teach ourselves to “overhear” the wisdom whispered by things in the Universe– from stones to stars, and from plums to planets.
 Like a good Neo-Platonist, he assumed that every object possessed existence in both the material or worldly dimension, and in the heavenly or “astral” dimension.
-Even human, too, has an Astral Self.
+Even a human, too, has an Astral Self.
 But a person’s Worldly Self can sometimes stray out of alignment or balance with his Astral Self, and this misalignment is what causes sickness.
 Paracelsus felt he could prescribe remedies to bring these two Selves back into alignment and so restore good health.
 His prescriptions often were based upon astrological signs and alchemical reactions.

 The idea that we cause our own illness by falling out of proper alignment with esoteric forces is an opinion still held by many mystical thinkers today.